SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Both of Bay Alarm Medical's on-the-go systems, the GPS Help Button and SOS Smartwatch, start at just $29.95 per month.
 This price is very affordable compared to mobile systems from other companies, even when accounting for the one-time equipment fee.
 While the MobileHelp Micro costs a comparable $29.95 per month, the Solo comes in at a more costly $37.95 per month.

 Both providers offer in-home and on-the-go systems; however, MobileHelp offers eight different systems while Bay Alarm Medical's lineup is limited to three.
-However, Bay Alarm Medical still offers solid variety with their smartwatch and mobile offerings.
+However, Bay Alarm Medical still offers solid variety with their smartwatch, mobile, and bundle offerings.

 Pro Tip: Choosing a product bundle or hybrid system from either MobileHelp or Bay Alarm Medical can save you $100+ per year.
 These savings could free up your budget for any add-ons you're interested in, like a fall detection button or extra wall buttons.

 MobileHelp offers one way to save money all year long—choosing a longer service plan.
 For most products, the longer the plan, the more you'll save.
 Selecting an annual plan over a monthly one could save you around $5 per month or up to $60 per year.
-Bay Alarm Medical only offers a monthly payment option, so that's one area where MobileHelp has a leg up on the competition.
+Bay Alarm Medical offers monthly, quarterly, and annual payment options, but you will not save by signing up for a longer plan.
+This is one area where MobileHelp has a leg up on the competition.

 If you're looking to add any extra features or equipment to your system, Bay Alarm Medical and MobileHelp both offer various add-ons.
 Below is a comparison.